surniaulula/wpsso/readme.txt

 = 11.8.0-dev.2 =

-(2022/03/23) Fixed showing the Validators menu to users without editing capability.
-Removed `$check_dupes` from all methods arguments.
+(2022/03/23) Removed support for bbPress, BuddyPress, and BuddyBlog.
+Fixed showing the Validators menu to users without editing capability.

 = 11.7.2 =